benkeks/sandbox/README.md

 ```

 For technical reasons, this repository contains a copy of `fmod.dll` that would otherwise be supplied by the Blitz3d installation.

+Some parts of the code are plagued by manual inlining that paid off with the Blitz compiler back in 2006, but today mostly means that it's harder to maintain.
+Sorry for that!